zaluno/agent/README.md

 ## Overview

 Zaluno Agent runs in the background on your development machine, capturing usage data from AI coding assistants like Claude Code, Cursor, and others.
-It sends anonymized analytics to Zaluno, giving engineering teams visibility into AI tool adoption and effectiveness.
+It sends session analytics to Zaluno, giving engineering teams visibility into AI tool adoption and effectiveness.

 ## Installation